Gev544/devops-aca-bootcamp-2022/homework-june-15/Hayk_Sargsyan/README.md

 ### notice
 ```
+Install aws cli on your ubuntu and login with your aws user credentials !
 You should have aws user with turned off -Block Public Access settings for this account- !
 ```